Links on Android Authority may earn us a commission. Learn more.

 This isn’t a premium tablet by any means, but it’s a good pick if you’re already ingrained in FireOS.
 Provided you shop on Amazon, binge with Prime Video, rock out on Amazon Music, and like to read e-books, you’ll feel right at home on the Fire HD 8.
 Sure, you could use the same apps on other tablets, but this is all about the FireOS platform.

-Now, the price — Amazon’s entry-level machine kicks off at $89.99 for the 32GB version with ads.
-To ditch the ads, you’ll have to chip in an additional $15, but it’s definitely worth the surcharge.
-It may not be the best, but the Amazon Fire HD 8 is easily the cheapest pick among the best cheap tablets to buy.
+The price may not be the best, but the Amazon Fire HD 8 is easily the cheapest pick among the best cheap tablets to buy.

 - Lowest price around